jsdoc/jsdoc/README.md

 License
 -------

-JSDoc 3 is copyright (c) 2011 Michael Mathews <micmath@gmail.com>
+JSDoc 3 is copyright (c) 2011-2012 Michael Mathews <micmath@gmail.com>.

-See file "LICENSE.md" in this distribution for more details about terms of use.
+JSDoc 3 is free software, licensed under the Apache License, Version 2.0.
+See the file `LICENSE.md` in this distribution for more details.